 Army "Graves Registration Report Form" W 3372 YS/RGD/2094 suggests that the bodies of Summers and Sanders were, in May 1946, found some 350 metres apart.
-No explanation is given and it is not possible to deduce from the information made available by CWGC whether or not any temporary burial in the field had been attempted, or how they met their deaths (EG impact, fire, explosion, shot whilst attempting escape, executed by firing squad).
+No explanation is given and it is not possible to deduce from the information made available by CWGC whether or not any temporary burial in the field had been attempted, or how they met their deaths.
 There appears to be no autopsy report, formal or informal.
-A site inspection, aimed at determining the relative positions of the debris field and the location where the bodies were found, might reveal more.

 .
+Unsurprisingly, there is little evidence.
+Serbian military archives are only available for study by Serbian nationals, preventing us from conducting local research ourselves.
+In any event, much evidence of such things was destroyed in line with Tito’s policy of Forgive and Forget, one means by which he, as post-war military commander and later as President, successfully shut down ethnic rivalries in the Balkans for the next 35 years.
 Army "Graves Registration Report Form" W 3372 YS/RGD/2097, generated by North’s exhumation in 1946, is silent on the matter.
 Still to be explored is the Burial Register of the Civil Cemetery in Veliko Gradište for September 1944.
 Ram Quay is almost certainly too far east for the Ustaše (the Croatian pro-Nazi militia) to have been involved in the death of F/Sgt North, but both Chetnik (pro-Monarchist) or Serbian Volunteer Corps (pro-German) paramilitaries might have been – the Chetnik possibility arising in consequence of the compact agreed between the two groups’ leaders Draža Mihailović and Milan Nedić the previous week.
 The possible presence of pro-Nazi Bulgarian Army forces (especially on the south side of the river) cannot be wholly overlooked; Bulgaria was still fighting on the Axis side until a little over a week later.

-At the time of writing (late October 2018) the individual Service Records of all 9 RAFVR aircrew aboard EW160 and MM838 remain closed, as do the Casualty ("AIR81") files of the six killed.
+As at October 2018 the individual Service Records of all 9 RAFVR aircrew aboard EW160 and MM838 remain closed, as do the Casualty ("AIR81") files of those killed.
 Note that the B-24 bomber was carrying only 7 crew, not the full compliment of 10.
 On night-time "Gardening" missions, the positions of ball turret gunner and the two waist gunners were left unmanned.